rdelong111/phase-1-project/README.md

 ### Updating Free-to-Play Champions
 Every week on Tuesday, a new set of champions are selected to be the Free-to-Play champions (even if you don't own them, you can play as them)

 In order to access the id's of the current free to play champions, you'll need to go to [Free-Champs][] and login to your developer account (free to make).
 After you login, scroll to the bottom of [Free-Champs][] and click **Execute Request**.
-The response body should show the list of champion id's.
+The **RESPONSE BODY** should show the list of champion id's.

 [Free-Champs]: https://developer.riotgames.com/apis#champion-v3/GET_getChampionInfo